Yagavi26/7-A--DESIGN-AND-ANALYSIS-OF-HORN-ANTENNA-USING-CST-MICROWAVE-STUDIO/README.md

 Hence, the designed horn antenna provides good impedance matching, high directivity, and a narrow beam width suitable for microwave applications.

-**Conclusion**

-From this Experiment we have Designed a Horn-antenna which is Operating at a frequency of 5.5 GHz,from this we have Found the S11 C/s,Directivity and Radiation Pattern.
-From which we found that the Directivity to be near 15.